How to explain endometriosis pain to a guy?

 So, there’s plenty to take into consideration when it comes to menstruation changes if you are looking for evidence of endometriosis pain.

-A recap of how to explain endometriosis pain to a guy?
+Conclusion on how to explain endometriosis pain to a guy.

 THERE IS NO CURE.
 Regular surgery is needed to physically cut out the unruly tissue.
 After that, you literally can’t move for a week or more.
 Women truly deserve to be treated special.
 I believe that women’s life is more difficult than men’s.